kevinnowland/mnist-models/README.md

 easier to review.
 Notebooks are still very useful in initial modeling and exploration, but they are not a method of writing re-usable code.

+Style point: when you push changes to a repository, the message should be a command as if applying the commit will do what the command says.
+E.g., a commit message should be `fix variable name` not `fixed variable name`.

 ### Branch protections